 - Sorbets, Sherbets, Smoothies – Berries are ideal for homemade ice creams, or as an addition to smoothies.
 Freeze them before they go bad and they’ll be ready for you whenever you’re ready, long after berry season ends.

 - Eaten Fresh – In a fresh fruit salad, as a snack, in a sweet dip, or as a companion to cheese and wine, berries are extremely versatile.
-I love a bowl of fresh strawberries drizzled with Homemade Chocolate Syrup or any berry as a topping to Homemade Granola.
+Try fresh berries with these two recipes:

 - Savory dishes -Thinking outside the box with berries can be fun and delicious.
 Use as a glaze for meat, a topping on a funky pizza, or a delicious addition to a new grilled cheese, just let yourself play, and be delighted by what you find!